ansell/csvsum/README.md

 ## 2016-03-30
 * Add primaryKeys argument to mapping function parameters to deduplicate sets where necessary
+* Add primaryKeyFilter function to simplify usage of the primaryKeys set

 ## 2016-03-16
 * Release 0.0.6